hyperledger-solang/solang/docs/language/functions.rst

 The given example only works for Polkadot, whose selectors are four bytes wide.
 On Solana, they are eight bytes wide.

-Only ``public`` and ``external`` functions have a selector, and can have their selector overriden.
-On Polkadot, constructors have selectors too, so they can also have their selector overriden.
+Only ``public`` and ``external`` functions have a selector, and can have their selector overridden.
+On Polkadot, constructors have selectors too, so they can also have their selector overridden.
 If a function overrides another one in a base contract, then the selector of both must match.

 .. warning::